josecaloca/web_scrapping_olx.pl/README.md

 A python extension is created in order to retrieve this data from the SQLite database to a normal pandas dataframe.

 ### Stage 3: Load (to be continued...)

+We intend to create a dash webapp to present some data analytics on the data stored in the SQLite database